There have been many drinks bearing the name Automobile Cocktail. Two of them are particularly interesting.

 The other interesting Automobile Cocktail is from the mid-1930s, my favorite years in automotive design.

-This was the era of Auburn’s Boattail Speedster, the 1937 Cord, and the grand Duesenbergs, and it’s little wonder that another Automobile Cocktail should appear at the same time, this one by Frank Meier (The Artistry of Mixing Drinks, 1936).
+This was the era of Auburn’s Boattail Speedster, the 1937 Cord, the Delahaye roadster, and the grand Duesenbergs; it’s little wonder that another Automobile Cocktail should appear at the same time, this one from Frank Meier (The Artistry of Mixing Drinks, 1936).

 Meier abandoned the brunch concept entirely.
 His Automobile is a traditional evening cocktail of Scotch whiskey, gin, and sweet vermouth.
 In the unlikely event that you encounter the Automobile in a cocktail manual, it will probably be this version.